cscaesim/Schedules/README.md

 I'm hoping to get this up on the iOS App Store soon (completely free, no ads or any of that).

+But if you want to run it from github, download it, install the cocoapods, and should be good to go!